yttriumz/notes-foam/notes/OS/Linux/openSUSE/Tumbleweed/dev_env.md

    export PATH="$PATH:$HOME/.flutter/bin"
    ```

-4. Use `flutter doctor` to check installation.
+4. Use `flutter doctor` to validate the installation.

 ## Go